jiakaiBot/deCloudflare/tool/mastodonfind/README.md

 ### Find Mastodon Toots & Accounts

-- Cloudflare filtered out by default (enable from Advanced menu)
+- Cloudflare filtered out by default (you can disable it)
 - JSON for developers